Invernisoft-Inc/neovim-conf/README.md

 - [ ] BASH syntax: Make sure the issue is with the bash syntax and not with the bash LSP first, if so, /usr/lib/elive-tools/functions shows false positives, report them to https://github.com/nvim-treesitter/nvim-treesitter/issues?q=is%3Aissue+is%3Aopen+bash  - or better: https://github.com/tree-sitter/tree-sitter-bash/issues
 - [X] j & k in Normal mode scrolls as normal lines, we want to scroll real lines instead (at least me)
     - it is not a bug because it doesn't happens when pressing 10k or similar, description link included
+- [ ] Terminals are not working correctly, you need to press "i" in order to start on insert mode, I think some new plugin is causing this
+- [ ] Termianls include the visual line when you reopen them, this is annoying, maybe the visual line should be removed entirely because with Specs is not much more needed too
+- [ ] Nvim consumes some cpu, why? try disabling some plugins to find the one causing the issue
+- [ ] in autocomplete, if there's a snippet and we want to autocommplete the word the cannot trigger it unless the menu is open, this can be annoying, so we may need to reconfigure the <c-j> key to if expandable... else fallback()

 ### Bugs (possible) to check:
 - [ ] fonts compatibility? over terminology, urxvt, ssh, tmux, etc